Best Overend: Cairo Flats

 In December 1935, Overend was asked to design a block of 40 flats in Nicholson Street, Fitzroy.
 He proposed 28 apartments, mainly studio flats with a single main room, as well as some with a separate bedroom.
-The development included a shops, a communal dining room, storage rooms, and an apartment for a manager.
+The development included a shop, a communal dining room, storage rooms, and an apartment for a manager.
 They were planned as a U-shaped block around a garden, with two main long wings facing north with small balconies and large window-walls allowing maximum sun penetration.
 The building was completed in December 1936.